 Software development is a process of writing, maintaining, and extending source code to create software products.
 In a broad sense, software development includes all that is involved between the conception of the software through to the final manifestation of the software.

 The process of improving internal attributes of a software product (e.g. readability, maintainability) without modifying any of its existing external functionality.

-Procedures and considerations for getting a well engineered, reliable and maintained software.
+Procedures and considerations for developing well-engineered, reliable and maintainable software.

 Programming languages as well as tools that support various aspects of software development, such as editors, integrated development environments, performance measurement and analysis tools, and memory checkers.